Dr. Kevin Whetter

 Office: BAC 422

-Selected Publications: I have published widely with some of the leading mediaeval or Arthurian presses and journals, including in the premiere journal in mediaeval studies, Speculum.
-Select publications include:
+Selected Publications: I have published widely with some of the leading mediaeval or Arthurian presses and journals; select publications include:

 “‘Oft leudlez alone’: The Isolation of the Hero and Its Consequences in Sir Gawain and the Green Knight.”
 Medieval English and Dutch Literatures: The European Context.
 Essays in Honour of David F. Johnson.
 Ed.
 Larissa Tracy and Geert H. M. Claassens.
 D.S.
 Brewer, 2022.
 249-70.

 “Writing the Morte Darthur: Author, Manuscript, and Modern Editions.”
 A New Companion to Malory.
 Ed.
 Megan G. Leitch and Cory James Rushton.
 Cambridge: D. S. Brewer, 2019. pp. 53-78.
 Co-authored with Thomas H. Crofts. https://boydellandbrewer.com/9781843845232/a-new-companion-to-malory/

 “Standing Up for the Stanzaic-Poet: Artistry, Characterization, and Narration in the Stanzaic Morte Arthur and Malory’s Morte Darthur.”
 Arthuriana 28.3 (2018): 86-113.
 Co-authored with Fiona Tolhurst.
 [This article was subsequently awarded the James Randall Leader Prize from the International Arthurian Society-North American Branch for the best article on an Arthurian topic published in 2018.]